RathodAnilT/PHP-Tutorial/README.md

 ## PHP Object
 - Classes and objects are the two main aspects of object-oriented programming.
 - A class is a template for objects, and an object is an instance of a class.
+- When the individual objects are created, they inherit all the properties and behaviors from the class, but each object will have different values for the properties.